cryptoeconomicslab/ovm-plasma-chamber-spec/getting-started/try-plasma-chamber-in-local.md

 # Try [framework name] in local

-Quick start of [framework name] in your laptop.
+Quick start of [framework name] on your laptop.
-You can create an secure and scalable Plasma application by reading this document.
+You can create a secure and scalable Plasma application by reading this document.
-This quick start using Typescript SDK, you need the latest Node.js version.
+This quick start using Typescript SDK, you need the latest version of Node.js.

 ## Setup aggregator